 The Huffington Post further reported on this study, noting that this study shows 35% of Americans have debt that has been reported or turned over to a collection agency.
 This article goes on to discuss the collection industry reporting that about 140,000 people are employed by collection agencies and they recover about $50 billion every year.
 Many types of debt can end up in collection to include credit card bills, medical bills, delinquent gym memberships or cell phone and utility bills and even mortgages, student loans and automobile loans.
 The study also found that the majority of residents with debt in collections reside in the Southern and Western States.
 Al.com posted an article breaking this down even further reporting that 4 in 10 or 40% of Alabamians have a debt in collection.
 A spokesperson for the Urban Institute said that stagnant incomes that are not keeping up with today’s inflation are a key factor to these delinquent debts.

 If you are struggling with debt, whether or not you have reached the stage of harassing debt collections, our attorneys are available to help you.
 Please contact the Bond and Botes office nearest you to schedule a free initial consultation to discuss your current debt situation.

 What to Do If You’re Being Sued

 You should seek help immediately upon receiving the suit.
 Do not wait.
+If you would like to contact one of our attorneys to discuss your situation, we offer a free consultation visit.
 We would be happy to explore all of your defenses and options with you with regard to the lawsuit.